History of Austria: Politics and government

-Between 1918 and 1920, there was a grand coalition government including both left and right-wing parties, the CS and the Social Democratic Workers' Party (Sozialdemokratische Arbeiterpartei Österreichs, SDAPÖ).
+Between 1918 and 1920, there was a grand coalition government including both left and right-wing parties, the CS and the Social Democratic Workers' Party.
 This gave the Social Democrats their first opportunity to influence Austrian politics.
 The coalition enacted progressive socio-economic and labour legislation such as the vote for women on 27 November 1918, but collapsed on 22 October 1920.
 In 1920, the modern Constitution of Austria was enacted, but from 1920 onwards Austrian politics were characterized by intense and sometimes violent conflict between left and right.
 The bourgeois parties maintained their dominance but formed unstable governments while socialists remained the largest elected party numerically.

 Both right-wing and left-wing paramilitary forces were created during the 20s.
 The Heimwehr (Home Resistance) first appeared on 12 May 1920 and became progressively organised over the next three years and the Republikanischer Schutzbund was formed in response to this on 19 February 1923.
 From 2 April 1923 to 30 September there were violent clashes between Socialists and Nazis in Vienna.
-That on 2 April, referred to as Schlacht auf dem Exelberg (Battle of Exelberg), involved 300 Nazis against 90 Socialists (Steininger 2008).
+That on 2 April, referred to as Schlacht auf dem Exelberg (Battle of Exelberg), involved 300 Nazis against 90 Socialists.
 Further episodes occurred on 4 May and 30 September 1923.
 A clash between those groups in Schattendorf, Burgenland, on 30 January 1927 led to the death of a man and a child.
 Right-wing veterans were indicted at a court in Vienna, but acquitted in a jury trial.
 This led to massive protests and a fire at the Justizpalast in Vienna.
 In the July Revolt of 1927, 89 protesters were killed by the Austrian police forces.